marctrem/usbarmory-wiki-fork/Starting.md

 ## Handling information

-The USB armory board is intended for use as a development platform for hardware or software.
-The board is an open system design, which does not include a shielded enclosure.
+The USB armory board is an open system design, which does not include a shielded enclosure.
 This may cause interference to other electrical or electronic devices in close proximity.
 In a domestic environment, this product may cause radio interference in which case the user may be required to take